rh-mobb/rosa-workshop-content/rosa-content/200-ops/cloudwatch.md

       --output text)
     ```

-1. Create an IAM Role trust policy for the cluster
+1. Next, let's create a trust policy document which will define what service account can assume our role.
+To create the trust policy document, run the following command:

     ```bash
-    cat <<EOF > ./trust-policy.json
+    cat <<EOF > ./cloudwatch-trust-policy.json
     {
       "Version": "2012-10-17",
       "Statement": [{